 Birth, marriage and death records: Ottawa Branch charges: $5 for each event if the full date of the event is included with the request.
 If only the month and year of the event are known, the charge will be $10.
 If only the year of the event is known the charge will be $25.00.
 In each and every case the location of the event must also be provided.
 The request for a search in any of our library holdings must include specific title, date and place information as well as surnames.
 The cost is an initial fee of $5, which includes a photocopy or microfilm printout of one page.

-Please note: If you require a professional genealogist, Library and Archives Canada [LAC] maintains a list of free-lance researchers or the Ottawa Branch OGS could recommend one of our own.
+Please note: If you require a professional genealogist, Library and Archives Canada [LAC] maintains a list of free-lance researchers.
 For an LAC contact please Click here for Library and Archives Canada